Surya-132/amFOSS-Tasks/README.md

 ## What are your fields of interest, and how do you plab on working on them?

-My plan in the next 6 months is that first I want to develope my skills in a particular language(mostly python or c++) and master it while working on a project.
+My plan in the next 6 months is that first I want to develop my skills in a particular language(mostly python or c++) and master it while working on a project.
 Then I will try to get good marks in the end-semester exams.
 Then I would like to work on some open source project.